IB IA Tutors

 IB IA tutors and the marking of IA

-• The IA is heavily criterion-referenced and the course instructors mark it internally.
+• The IA is heavily criterion-referenced and structured by four modern criteria (in Sciences), and the course instructors mark it internally.

 • Moderation, in this case, means reviewing the accuracy of the internal marking.

-• The examiner reviews each IA from the sample and then assigns his mark out of a total number of marks achievable – which varies from course to course.
+• The examiner reviews each IA from the sample and then assigns their mark out of a total number of marks achievable, which varies from course to course.

 • Even though the course instructors mark it internally, it is the moderated mark by the examiner that is awarded to the student.
 All students get their grades for completing the IA.